1. Overview

 In-person moderated lab usability testing

-I built high-fidelity prototypes run through eye- and hotspot tracking machines
+High-fidelity prototypes run through eye- and hotspot-tracking hardware

 I wrote scripts and conducted interviews for qualitative results